polkastream/pstr/README.md

 # Vesting Allocations and Terms
 - **10% Seed Funding:** 5% tokens are unlocked during the PSTR Token Generation Event (TGE) with a one-month cliff, followed by twelve months of external and linear (per block) unlock.
-- **7% Private Sale:** 10% tokens unlocked during TGE with a one-month cliff, followed by eleven months of external and linear unlock.
+- **7% Private Sale:** 10% tokens are unlocked during TGE with a one-month cliff, followed by eleven months of external and linear unlock.
 - **21% Team and Advisors:** Locked for 180 days, followed by 2.5% of the 210 million PSTR unlocking once every 30 days.